EICR Certificate Cost

 Can I Action Electrical Safety Certificate Testing By Myself?

-No - in order to acquire a legal Electrical Safety Certificate, any electrical work must be inspected and signed off by a licensed electrician.
+No. To acquire a legal Electrical Safety Certificate, any electrical work must be inspected and signed off by certified electricians.

 What Is NICEIC?

 NICEIC is an accredited certification that provides industry-recognised assessments to various areas of the building sector.
-Electricians and other tradespersons can become registered with NICEIC to confirm liability for designing, commissioning and maintenance of electrical installations.
+Electricians and other tradespersons can become registered with NICEIC to confirm their competence in designing, commissioning and maintaining electrical installations.

 What Should I Do If My Landlord Isn't Fixing An Electrical Issue?